Honor of Kings: Characters

 Players may choose between a wide variety of heroes, each with special abilities, cosmetic skins and backstories.
 There are a total of 125 heroes, generally classified as either Tank, Fighter, Assassin, Mage, Marksman, or Support.
 Some heroes originated from the mythical story of China (such as Pangu), while others are famous people from Chinese history (such as Guan Yu).
 The game also has its own heroes (such as Luban No.7) based on its original story.

 When controlling a character, players can listen to famous quotations that express the character's personality.
 Many of these are excerpted or adapted from classical poetry or popular movies.

 In Arena of Valor, most Chinese characters are replaced by American and Japanese heroes, including Batman, The Flash, and Jinnar.
 The more recognizable figures that remain, like Sun Wukong, are visually re-designed for Western audiences.
 Currently, there are three Arena of Valor heroes (Allain, Ata, Butterfly) which have been transferred to the global server of Honor of Kings, with Allain being transferred to the Chinese server as well.
 Additionally, Ata replaces Zhu Bajie from the Chinese server to avoid causing offense with the portrayal of pig characters in video games.

-Collaborations and adaptations

-SNK

-In 2019, Timi L1 Studio collaborated with Japanese gaming company SNK to feature Mai Shiranui from the Fatal Fury and The King of Fighters series, and Charlotte, Ukyo Tachibana, and Nakoruru from the Samurai Shodown series as guest characters in Honor of Kings, with Haohmaru as a skin for Musashi.
-Similarly, Arli (Gongsun Li), a character from Honor of Kings, also appears as a playable guest character in Samurai Shodown (2019).

-They would collaborate once again in the game Metal Slug: Awakening, having Alessio, Lady Sun and Marco Polo as the current Honor of Kings guest characters, along with Arena of Valor's Violet.

-Messi

-In 2018, the studio contracted with Lionel Messi to add a new Messi skin for the hero Pei on the opening day of the 2018 FIFA World Cup.
-This rare skin was only sold for a few days in a year.
-It temporarily only available at China Server of Honor of Kings.

-Lee Chong Wei

-In 2024, the studio contracted with Lee Chong Wei to add a new Chong Wei skin for the hero Han Xin on 30 August.
-This rare skin was only free event-obtainable skin.
-This collaboration was not available in the China server.
+Development